Scott Edinburgh

 How Does the Executive Assessment Differ from the GMAT and GRE?

-Unlike the GMAT and GRE, candidates can only take the Executive Assessment test up to two times.
-Given the limited number of times that you can take the test, Graduate Management Admission Council does not permit you to cancel your scores.
-The EA Online can also be taken up to two times.
+Candidates can take the Executive Assessment test up to four times – twice at the test center and twice online.
+Further, the Graduate Management Admission Council does not permit you to cancel your scores.

 What Should Executive Assessment Prep Entail?